 Contains gluten from the baguette and fish from anchovies.
 Substitute gluten-free bread and omit anchovies for dietary preferences.

-Save to Pinterest This tapenade is sure to become a staple in your appetizer repertoire, delivering bold flavors with minimal effort.
+This tapenade is sure to become a staple in your appetizer repertoire, delivering bold flavors with minimal effort.

 Recipe FAQs